Welcome to the GO Paris Accepted Student Information page! Navigate the tabs below for everything you need to know before your epic adventure!

 - Free time: Independent evenings and additional outings

-- Weekend travel: All GO Barcelona students will travel to Valencia for the first weekend.
+- Weekend travel: All GO Paris students will travel to Brussels for the first weekend.
 All other weekend trips are up to the student.

 - Gifts and souvenirs

-Meals: One of the best aspects of Barcelona is the incredible restaurant scene.
-From casual neighborhood spots to some of the best restaurants in the world, Barcelona has a wide range of dining options.
+Meals: One of the best aspects of Paris is the incredible restaurant scene.
+From casual neighborhood cafes to some of the best restaurants in the world, Paris has a wide range of dining options.
 At mid-range restaurants, dinners range from $20-$30.
-Since our dorm rooms come with a mini-kitchen, we recommend that students shop at restaurants and markets so they can prepare breakfast and lunch and then eat out for dinner.
+Since our dorm offers a mini-kitchen, we recommend that students shop at restaurants and markets so they can prepare breakfast and lunch and then eat out for dinner.

 Internet/Cell Phone: Since we have Wi-Fi at our dorm and university, internet charges should be minimal.
 Cell phone charges vary greatly.
 International plans tend to be $50 per 100MB of data.
 Costs for a local cell phone will be around 70-100 euros plus prepaid minutes.
 Contact your cell phone carrier to understand your specific options.